captainrex8/wikiracer8000/README.md

 #### Client side

-Now you've completed the application start up sanity check.
+Now you've completed the application start up check.
 You could start racing by changing the POST body and send it to the `race` end point.
 There are just 2 required parameters:

 ```
 {